-Before you set off, make sure to agree to a time with your driver for how long you want to hike (we chose three hours).
+Before you set off, make sure to agree on a time with your driver for how long you want to hike (we recommend around three hours).

-Afterwards, we came out into a field with a large herd of alpacas, which was definitely the highlift of the trip.
-It was an awesome experience to just sit and watch them graze for a bit before continuing.
+Afterwards, you should find a large field with a herd of alpacas peacefully grazing.
+It’s a great opportunity to just sit and watch them for a bit before continuing.

-After passing the first two lakes, Daniel and I walked further into the valley, where I felt tiny and awed walking with the mountains rising up on both sides of me.
-It was such a beautiful hike.
+After passing the first two lakes, you will walk further into the valley, where you will feel a true sense of wonder and awe as you walk with surrounding mountains rising up on both sides.
+It is truly a humbling experience.

-After we ate a picnic back near the alpaca field, we crossed to the other side of the valley.
+There are many beautiful locations to choose for a picnic lunch.
+We recommend you hike back near the alpaca field, or cross to the other side of the valley.

-Now, we were climbing up the other side of the mountains because the trail also returns on the opposite side of the lakes than we had started out on.
-This time, though, we were walking above the lake with a gorgeous view of the mountains, valley, and fields spread out below us.
+After a refreshing lunch, hike up the other side of the mountains to find the trail that returns to the opposite side of the lakes where you began.
+However, this time you will be walking above the lake with a gorgeous view of the mountains, valley, and fields spread out below.

-Our walk to the end of the valley and back, with time for a picnic, took three hours in total.
+You can expect your walk to the end of the valley and back, with time for a picnic, to take a total of three hours.

-Once we returned to our taxi, he drove us 10 minutes more down the road to the third lake.
+Upon your returned to your taxi, you can then drive 10 minutes more down the road to the third lake.

-It’s possible to hike to this lake instead of walk, but it requires a steep and long walk up the mountainside.
+It’s possible to hike to this lake instead of walk, but it requires a steep and long journey up the mountainside.

 If you choose to walk, then when you arrive at the first lake, take the trail on the right side of the lake.

 Walk past the first two lakes, and eventually on your right you’ll see a dip between two peaks high above you.
-The trail goes up on switchbacks here.
+From here, the trail goes up on some steep switchbacks.

-However, I’m lazy and prefer to avoid strenuous uphill hikes when I can, so we chose to take our taxi to the third lake instead.
-Our driver dropped us off at Laguna Azul, the third lake, and we climbed up on the hillside to snap a few pics.
+However, if you are like most and prefer an easier route and avoid strenuous uphill hikes, you can chose to hire your taxi to take you to the third lake instead.
+Your driver will drop you off at Laguna Azul, the third lake, and give you time to climb up the hillside to snap a few pictures.

-The drive from Kinsa Cocha to Pisac was another 45 minutes down dirt roads but the views were beautiful.
+The drive from Kinsa Cocha to Pisac will take another 45 minutes down dirt roads but the views during the drive are beautiful.

 The hike to the Kinsa Cocha lakes isn’t too strenuous but it’s always a good idea to head out into nature prepared.
-I recommend bringing a small day pack with:
+We recommend bringing a small day pack with only essentials like: